Account onboarding

 Connected accounts see Stripe’s service agreement and Privacy Policy during embedded onboarding.
 Connected account users who haven’t accepted Stripe’s services agreement must accept it on the final onboarding screen.
 Embedded onboarding also has a footer with links to Stripe’s service agreement and Privacy Policy.

-For connected accounts where the platform is responsible for requirement collection, you have additional options to customize the onboarding flow, as outlined below.
+For connected accounts where the platform is responsible for requirement collection, you have additional options to customise the onboarding flow, as outlined below.

 Handle service agreement acceptance on your own